CSUEBMMG/MMweb/source/pages/projects.html.md

 ### Multimedia Research & Thesis Projects

-The strength of the Multimedia Graduate Program lies in its unique 2nd year emphasis on production.
+The strength of the M.A. in Multimedia with a concentration in Interaction Design lies in its unique 2nd year emphasis on production.
 Within an exclusive facility that is accessible 24 hours, 7 days a week, thesis teams work intensively on their proposed thesis projects and are advised weekly by members of the Multimedia Graduate Program committee.
 Amongst other dates during a quarter, thesis teams make presentations to other students, the public, and the committee as part of regular assessment of project progress.

 View [Thesis Project Videos](https://www.youtube.com/watch?v=Z6aAhnLbHaw&list=PL-zTjF_nOo37KT4xs3nNPe88es_LDX-EK) on our YouTube Channel